 The views all day are fantastic... but never forget to look behind for those sights are equally as stunning

-Entries cost £27 and include a full route description, timing, fully stocked checkpoints with a variety of food (you will be spoilt for choice), Sport Sunday professional photographers, a hot meal at the end and a medal for all finishers.
+Entries cost £27 and include a full route description, timing, fully stocked checkpoints with a variety of food (you will be spoilt for choice), Sport Sunday professional photographers will be in attendance & will provide photos after event, a hot meal at the end and a medal for all finishers.

 Start times are 8.30am for walkers and 9.30am for all runners and everyone must be finished by 5.30pm.